 Nobody enters into a marriage expecting it will end in divorce.
 But when it happens, it is painful on so many levels.
-Those going through a divorce can experience a mix of emotions — anger, sadness, and confusion, among others.
-These feelings are more acute when a divorcing couple has children.
+Those going through a divorce can experience mixed emotions — anger, sadness, and confusion.
+These feelings are more acute when a divorcing couple in Portland has children.
 On top of everything, there are financial and legal ramifications to a divorce that need to be assessed.

 If you are going through a divorce in the Portland area, please know that you are not alone — approximately half of all marriages end in divorce.
-The fact of the matter is that no divorce is easy; however, our Portland divorce attorney's mission at Levine Law Center is to make the process as pain-free for you as possible.
+No divorce is easy; however, our Portland divorce attorney's mission at Levine Law Center is to make the process as pain-free for you as possible.

-Asset division, spousal and child support, and child custody are just a few of the many legal issues that may arise throughout your divorce.
-Once you hire our Portland divorce attorneys, it is our job to be your number one advocate and ensure that your interests are strongly represented, in pursuit of a favorable outcome.
+Asset division, spousal and child support, and child custody are just a few legal family law issues that may arise throughout your divorce.
+Once you hire our family law attorneys in Portland, our job is to be your number one advocate and ensure that your interests are strongly represented in pursuit of a favorable outcome.

-With experience and skill across all areas of family law, our Portland divorce lawyer at Levine Law Center can handle:
+With experience and skill across all areas of family law, our family attorneys in Portland at Levine Law Center can handle:

 - Contested divorce